 Although the QSD can change over the life of a project, a QSD, representing the discharger, is expected to make necessary corrections and amendments to the original SWPPP throughout the life of the project to ensure the site’s compliance plan with this General Permit is documented and current.
 Similarly, a QSP, representing the discharger, must also oversee the implementation of the site-specific BMPs described in the corresponding site-specific SWPPP.

 The local municipality cannot enforce General Permit requirements; this is done by the Regional Water Board inspectors.
 The local municipality is typically responsible for ensuring compliance with local stormwater ordinance which prohibits sediment and other pollutants from entering the MS4, and with a local grading ordinance that typically requires an erosion and sediment control plan (typically a sheet in the construction plan set) for projects with a grading permit.
 The local municipality may have a condition in their MS4 stormwater permit requiring the agency to check that certain items are included in the SWPPP.
-This does not constitute approval of the SWPPP and the review is typically conducted prior to issuing a grading permit.
+This does not constitute approval of the SWPPP, and the review is typically conducted prior to issuing a grading permit.

 The previous versions of the General Permit required development and implementation of a SWPPP as the primary compliance mechanism.
 The SWPPP has three major objectives: (1) to help identify the sources of sediment and other pollutants that affect the quality of stormwater discharges, (2) to describe and ensure the implementation of site-specific BMPs to reduce or eliminate sediment and other pollutants in stormwater and non-stormwater discharges, and (3) to convey a plan to restore erosion protection and site hydrology post-construction.
 The SWPPP must include site-specific BMPs that address source control, pollutant control, and treatment control.